Battle of the Yarmuk: Background

 Once the rebels had been subdued, Abu Bakr began a war of conquest, beginning with Iraq.
-His most brilliant general, Khalid ibn al-Walid, conquered Iraq in a series of successful campaigns against the Sassanid Persians.
+His most brilliant general, Khalid ibn al-Walid, conquered Iraq in a series of successful campaigns against the Sasanian Empire.
 Abu Bakr's confidence grew, and once Khalid had established his stronghold in Iraq, Abu Bakr issued a call to arms for the invasion of Syria in February 634.
-The Muslim invasion of Syria was a series of carefully planned and well-co-ordinated military operations, which employed strategy, instead of pure strength, to deal with the Byzantine defensive measures.
+The Muslim invasion of Syria was a series of carefully planned and well-coordinated military operations, which employed strategy, instead of pure strength, to deal with the Byzantine defensive measures.

 The Muslim armies, however, soon proved to be too small to handle the Byzantine response, and their commanders called for reinforcements.
 Khalid was sent by Abu Bakr from Iraq to Syria with reinforcements and to lead the invasion.
 In July, the Byzantines were decisively defeated at Ajnadayn.
 Damascus fell in September, followed by the Battle of Fahl, in which the last significant garrison of Palestine was routed.

-After Abu Bakr died in 634, his successor, Umar, was determined to continue the Caliphate's expansion deeper into Syria.
-Though previous campaigns led by Khalid had been successful, he was replaced by Abu Ubaidah.
+After Abu Bakr died in 634, his successor Umar was determined to continue the Caliphate's expansion deeper into Syria.
+Though previous campaigns led by Khalid had been successful, he was replaced by Abu Ubayda ibn al-Jarrah.
 Having secured southern Palestine, Muslim forces now advanced up the trade route, and Tiberias and Baalbek fell without much struggle and conquered Emesa early in 636.
-The Muslims then continued their conquest across the Levant.